malenanm/dj-technical-assignment-news-category/README.md

 ### Dataset

 **News Category Dataset** from Kaggle:
 A dataset containing news articles categorized into various topics.
-It is suitable for **semantic search** and **classification** tasks.
+It is suitable for **semantic search** or **classification** tasks.

 - [Download the dataset](https://www.kaggle.com/datasets/rmisra/news-category-dataset)